GoogleChrome/web.dev/src/site/content/en/blog/a11y-tips-for-web-dev/index.md

   and ensure that all text is [resizable](http://www.w3.org/TR/2008/REC-WCAG20-20081211/#visual-audio-contrast-scale).
-- Ensure all user interface components can be used with assistive technologies such as screen readers, magnifiers and braille displays.
+- Ensure all user interface components can be used with assistive technologies such as screen readers, magnifiers, and braille displays.
   This entails ensuring that UI components are marked up such that accessibility APIs can programmatically determine the _role_, _state_, _value_, and _title_ of any element.